-Gain on contributions to unconsolidated joint ventures for the nine months ended September 30, 2023 and 2022, includes a gain of \$0.6 million and \$0.2 million, respectively, on additional infrastructure improvements contributed to our unconsolidated Latitude Margaritaville Watersound JV.
+Gain on contributions to unconsolidated joint ventures for the nine months ended September 30, 2023 and 2022, includes a gain of \$0.6 million and \$0.2 million \$0.5 million, respectively, on additional infrastructure improvements contributed to our unconsolidated Latitude Margaritaville Watersound JV.
 See Note 4.
 Joint Ventures for additional information.

-Equity in income from unconsolidated joint ventures includes our proportionate share of earnings or losses of unconsolidated joint ventures accounted for by the equity method.
-Equity in income from unconsolidated joint ventures increased \$16.1 million during the nine months ended September 30, 2023, as compared to the same period in 2022.
-The increase was due to the completion of 502 home sale transactions by the Latitude Margaritaville Watersound JV during the nine months ended September 30, 2023, compared to 200 home sale transactions during the same period in 2022.
+Equity in income from unconsolidated joint ventures includes our proportionate share of earnings or losses of an unconsolidated joint ventures JV accounted for by the equity method.
+Equity in income from unconsolidated joint ventures increased \$16.1 million \$4.4 million during the nine three months ended September 30, 2023 March 31, 2024, as compared to the same period in 2022, 2023.
+The increase was due to a higher average margin per home sold and the completion increased volume of 502 home sale transactions by during the current period related to our unconsolidated Latitude Margaritaville Watersound JV.
+The Latitude Margaritaville Watersound JV completed 177 home sale transactions during the nine three months ended September 30, 2023 March 31, 2024, compared to 200 149 home sale transactions during the same period in 2022, 2023.
 See Note 4.
 Joint Ventures for additional information.

-Other income (expense), net for the nine months ended September 30, 2022 includes \$1.0 million of design costs no longer pursued.
+Other income (expense), net for the nine months ended September 30, 2022 includes \$1.0 million 56